 In addition to developing specific skills, aspiring electrical engineers should also take high school courses that prepare them for further education in this field.
 Specifically, students should excel in physics and other sciences, math at all levels, and computing and computer programming.
 It may also prove extremely helpful to take courses on electricity and electrical components if available or seek out this coursework at a community college.

-And while it is not entirely necessary to obtain a four-year bachelor’s degree from a program that the Accreditation Board has accredited for Engineering and Technology (ABET)—a subgroup of the Institute of Electrical and Electronics Engineers (IEEE)—doing so will help an engineer’s future employment prospects.
+While it is not entirely necessary to obtain a four-year bachelor’s degree from a program that the Accreditation Board has accredited for Engineering and Technology (ABET)—a subgroup of the Institute of Electrical and Electronics Engineers (IEEE)—doing so will help an engineer’s future employment prospects.

 Indeed, a four-year degree from an ABET-accredited institution is one of the prerequisites for obtaining a Professional Engineer (PE) license, which allows the holder to perform a more comprehensive array of work that generally involves a greater scope of responsibilities.

 It is important to note that an individual may find work as an electrical engineer in some circumstances even if he or she didn’t obtain a bachelor’s degree in that specific field.
-For example, an individual with a degree in civil or mechanical engineering who took courses on electrical engineering and shows exceptional skill in this area may be able to find work as an electrical engineer.
+For example, an individual with a degree in civil or mechanical engineering who took courses in electrical engineering and shows exceptional skill in this area may be able to find work as an electrical engineer.

 While most engineering positions require a bachelor’s degree, the reasons for obtaining a master’s degree in electrical engineering are compelling.
 Electrical engineers with higher levels of education generally earn higher salaries.
-Data from PayScale, a self-reported aggregate of salary data, confirms this, showing distinct differences in average annual salary for electrical engineers with bachelor’s, master’s, and doctoral degrees in 2022:
+Data from PayScale, a self-reported aggregate of salary data, confirms this, showing distinct differences in average annual salary for electrical engineers with bachelor’s, master’s, and doctoral degrees in 2024:

-Salary data from the BLS correlates with the numbers above, showing the average annual salary (mean wage) for electrical engineers is $107,890 (BLS May 2021).
+Salary data from the BLS correlates with the numbers above, showing the average annual salary (mean wage) for electrical engineers is $114,050 (BLS May 2022).
 Annual salary percentiles for electrical engineers in the same year are as follows:

 United States | |